 A wide range of people uses Instagram.
 It is most popular in the United States, where it has 120 million users.
 63% of Instagram users log in daily.
 56.3% of Instagram's users are female, compared to 43.7% male.
 Instagram is popular with teenagers, with 72% of teens using Instagram.
 30% of Instagram's audience is aged 18-24, and 35% aged 25-34%.

 How does FB make money?

 The vast bulk of Facebook's revenue comes from advertising.
-The company's total advertising revenue in Q3 2021 was $28.2 billion, which was up compared to 2019 This increase came about, despite a decrease in advertising revenue in March 2020, due to Coronavirus.
-The importance of advertising to Facebook is evident when you see that of that $17.74 billion revenue, $17.44 billion comes from advertising with only $297 million in other income.
+The company's total advertising revenue in Q2 2022 was $82.4 billion, which was up compared to 2021.
+The importance of advertising to Facebook is evident when you see that in 2021, of total $118 billion revenue, 97.5% came from advertising.

 What age group is on Instagram?

 Although Instagram has fans in all age groups, it is particularly beloved by the young.
 35% of US teens consider Instagram to be their favorite social network.
 Looking at Instagram usage by age group: